 World Affairs Writing Fellow, Correspondent

 John P. Ruehl is an Australian-American journalist living in Washington, D.C.
-He is a contributing editor to Strategic Policy and a contributor to several other foreign affairs publications.
-His book, Budget Superpower: How Russia Challenges the West With an Economy Smaller Than Texas’, was published in December 2022.
+He is a contributor to several foreign affairs publications, and his book, Budget Superpower: How Russia Challenges the West With an Economy Smaller Than Texas’, was published in December 2022.

 World Affairs Writing Fellow, Correspondent